 Pesta agreed to have his blood drawn at Memorial Hospital, according to police.

-While speaking to police he admitted that the syringe and spoon were his, and that he smoked marijuana about five hours prior to the crash, charging documents state.
+While speaking to police he admitted that the syringe and spoon were his and that he smoked marijuana about five hours before the crash, charging documents state.